Here are pieces of advice I come back to again and again. Some are from well-known writers, others are from anonymous sources, a few are from me.

 - Read your work aloud to yourself; you’ll catch grammatical mistakes and clunky sentences more often than if you silently read it on the page.
 And this leads to…

 - Perfection is like chasing the horizon.
 Sooner or later you have to let it go and start the next thing.
-Otherwise you’ll end up polishing the story forever.
+Otherwise you’ll end up polishing your sentences forever.

 - Finish the day’s writing when you still want to continue; it’ll give you juice to start again.
 But never stop when you’re stuck.
 Play what-if with the plot and characters to open up the story in new and unusual ways.

-- If you’re lost in the plot or blocked, retrace your steps back to where the story was right.
+- If you’re lost in the plot or blocked, go back to where the story was right.

 - Have what you need at your desk before you start writing.
 Don’t wander off to get a glass of water or you’ll find yourself watering the lawn and wondering how you got outside.